Nemours Biomedical Research

 Our Center also collaborates with many of the other Centers within Nemours Biomedical Research and departments throughout Nemours’ health system, to evaluate data and translate developments to improve clinical care.
 And we are active participants in national and international multicenter collaborative studies.

 The Center for Endocrinology, Diabetes and Metabolic Disorders has conducted numerous clinical trials, Phase II-IV, studying effects of hormones, growth, metabolism and diabetes research in both children and young adults.
 Sponsors have included the National Institutes of Health, Juvenile Diabetes Research Foundation, the Thrasher Research Fund, Genentech Center for Clinical Research in Endocrinology, and industry.

-As a regional referral center for pediatric sub-specialty care, Nemours Children's Clinic, Jacksonville, draws from a diverse ethnic and socio-economic population from the southeastern part of the United States and from several foreign countries.
+As a regional referral center for pediatric sub-specialty care, Nemours Children's Specialty Care, Jacksonville, draws from a diverse ethnic and socio-economic population from the southeastern part of the United States and from several foreign countries.